MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 **For Linux/Termux:**

-If you have a spare Android phone or tablet, you can use Termux (a Linux terminal emulator) and run Squeezelite directly on it.
+If you have a spare Android phone, or tablet, you can use Termux (a Linux terminal emulator) and run Squeezelite directly on it.

 Once Termux is installed, open it and run: